PyPiSan/KinAni/README.md

 App download Link
 <a href="https://github.com/PyPiSan/KinAni/releases/download/v4.10.7-stable/KinAni.apk" target="_blank"><b>Download</b></a>

-You can also download the latest release version.
+You can also download the latest release version.\
-Release lower than 4.10.6 will not work.
+Release lower than 4.10.6 will not work from March 15th, 2024.\
 Minimum Supported SDK is 26, tested on Android 13 and 14.

-**Star the repository for the future updates** **Please do not Spam either you will be blocked**
+**Star the repository for the future updates.**\
+**Please do not Spam, either you will be blocked.**

 ## Installation
 If app has been uninstalled previously without clearing cache, new installation might face an issue.